Darckmeteore/Cooking-Project/README.md

 ## Our data format :
 ### recipies :

--id : int
+- id : int

--name : string
+- name : string

--ingredients : list of ids
+- ingredients : list of ids

--realisation : string
+- realisation : string

--steps : list of Strings
+- steps : list of Strings

--level : int
+- level : int

--exp : int
+- exp : int

--picture : this is like meals/id.png
+- picture : this is like meals/id.png

 ### ingredient :